Friday, March 24, 2023

 Your search for the top contract farming companies in India ends here.
 Join us, as we walk you through the top 10 companies that are spearheading the Indian contract farming revolution.

-Well, it’s a straightforward concept with a big impact.
+Contract farming is a straightforward concept with a big impact.
 Contract farming involves farming under the terms of a contract with a company or cooperative.
-The corporation may specify the quality, variety, price, and other details of the crop in advance while also providing agri-input.
+The corporation may specify the quality, variety, price, and other details of the crop in advance while also providing agri input.
 And, the farmer has to cultivate accordingly.
 As the arrangement involves a contract, they call it contract farming.

-Let’s put it this way.
+Let’s put it in another way.
 Suppose, you, as a farmer, enter into a contract with a company.
-Now, the company provides you with all the agri-inputs, technologies, and know-how involved in cultivation.
+Now, the company provides you with all the agri inputs, technologies, and know-how involved in cultivation.
 So, your job is cut out – cultivate on behalf of the contractor.
-The contractor, on the other hand, is under obligation to buy a pre-agreed quantum of the produce, usually at pre-agreed rates.
+The contractor, on the other hand, is under obligation to buy a pre-agreed quantity of the produce, usually at pre-agreed rates.

 Simply put, the farmer provides labor and land while the contractor provides everything else you require for cultivation.
 Practically, the contractor owns the produce, not the cultivator.
 When it comes to the contract, the terms and conditions vary, depending on the type of crop, required agri-inputs (fertilizers, seeds, and more), technologies, know-how, agricultural practices, and other factors.
 Companies involved can be more than one, each with a different specialty.